RESEARCH topics

 Methyltransferases are enzymes that methylate nucleic acids, proteins or small molecules and through this modify their biochemical and cellular functions within the cell.
 Our research is focused on RNA methyltransferases, specifically on the WBSCR22 protein and its co-factor TRMT112.
 We have identified the network of methyltransferases, consisting of seven proteins, interacting simultaneously with the same co-factor TRMT112, which is required for their stability and activity in the cells.
 Several members of this TRMT112-methyltransferase network are involved in cell growth and division, and malfunctions in their activity may lead to uncontrolled proliferation of cells causing different malignancies.
 Our goal is to elucidate their function in the cells and to find out how the cross-talk with each other is achieved.

-Currently working on this topic are: Margit Mutso (PhD), Baiba Brumele (MSc) along with Mihkel Suija (MSc), Alexandra Lupp (BSc), Adiya Raimkul and Mihai-Alin Toma.
+Currently working on this topic are: Margit Mutso (PhD), Baiba Brumele (MSc) along with Mihkel Suija (MSc), Alexandra Lupp (BSc) and Adiya Raimkul.
 Watch Baiba work by clicking on the picture

 MAGEA proteins in tumorigenesis